 Other than drawing attention to dangerous things, there are many other possibilities why Migraine might be useful.
 It has been suggested that women with migraine are more fertile, although against this suggestion, fertility is not affected in women with cluster headache (Rozen et al, 2012).
 The sensory hyperacuteness that appears in migraineurs might have some survival value.
 Someone with supersonic hearing, might hear danger before others.
 Someone who can smell something rotten early on, might confer a survival advantage to themselves or group.
 Individuals with migraine tend to be more "sensitive" in general, making them more creative -- this may confer an advantage too.

 It is common for speakers regarding migraine associated vertigo to say that nobody really knows how migraine causes dizziness.
 It is more accurate to say -- "its complicated".
-Following are some potential mechanisms for how migriane might be associated with dizziness.
+Part of the problem may be that migraine is a "committee diagnosis", and may include within it many diseases with different mechanisms.
+Following are some potential mechanisms for how migraine might be associated with dizziness.

 Sensory amplification is very common in migraine --